 The School Resource Fee supports the cost of educating students and covers a range of costs and resources such as textbooks, exercise books or subject levies, technology and excursion costs. are also applicable.
-These fees will be set at the commencement of each year.
+These fees are set at the commencement of each year.

 An account for all fees is sent home early each year.
-They may be paid in instalments (e.g. weekly, fortnightly and monthly) over the first three terms of the year or in full.
-We accept EFTPOS, cash, cheque, BPAY or direct debit (forms available from the office).
+They may be paid in instalments (e.g. weekly, fortnightly and monthly) over the year or in full.
+We accept EFTPOS, cash, BPAY or direct debit (forms available from the office).